Arts & Culture

 Leduc Arts Foundry

-Founded in 2016, the Leduc Arts Foundry aims to establish a diverse and inclusive arts collaborative within the City of Leduc, delivering authentic artistic experiences to our community with the help of passionate, community-based artisans.
+The Leduc Arts Foundry is a not-for-profit society that works with the City via a collaborative service delivery partnership.
+The Foundry provides services and opportunities on behalf of the City to establish a diverse and inclusive arts collaborative within Leduc, delivering authentic artistic experiences to our community with the help of passionate, community-based artisans.

 Leduc Art Club